 - Start the VPN client (there will probably be an icon on your Windows desktop).
 Hit the Quick Connect button in the desktop client window.
 After a few seconds, you should be connected to the “best” VPN server for you.

 As long as the VPN desktop client is running, all your computer’s connections to the internet should be protected by the VPN.
-However, one thing that the desktop client can’t do for you is protect you against WebRTC leaks.
-This kind of leak originates in Chrome and some other web browsers, and is best controlled by a browser extension.
+However, one thing that the desktop client can’t do is protect you against WebRTC leaks.
+This kind of leak originates in Chrome and some other web browsers and is best controlled by a browser extension.

 How to set up a VPN on Google Chrome

 VPN browser extensions either require the desktop client to be installed so they can function as remote controls for it (ExpressVPN), or they can function without the desktop client, but can only provide a subset of the capabilities of the desktop client (NordVPN, Surfshark, and many others).